MaikuZ/NeuralNetwork/README.md

 ```

-main.cpp was created to show the abilities of these classes as well as to test it.
+main.cpp was created to show the capabilities of these classes as well as to test it.
 It is a neural network that is first created, then taught using 90% of the digits in [data0,...,data9] files and then tested using the rest 10% of the digits and at the end the accuracy of the network is displayed.
 Typically it's about 86% of accuracy as it depends on how well the initial weights were chosen(which is random).

 An example of the output of main.cpp